Loading

 7 min read

-ChatGPT vs. Bing Chat: Which AI chatbot should you use?
+Copilot (formerly Bing Chat) vs. ChatGPT: Which AI chatbot should you use?

 I've been using ChatGPT ever since OpenAI launched it in 2022.
 It's helped me write meta descriptions for blog posts, create simple code snippets, and generate outlines.
-Heck, I've even used it to plan a trip to Portugal.
+Heck, I've even used it to help me design my dog's Halloween costume

-Here are the main differences I discovered while comparing ChatGPT vs. Bing Chat.
+Here are the main differences I discovered while comparing Copilot vs. ChatGPT.

-• Bing Chat is built into Microsoft Edge, so it's a more integrated, tailored way of searching for answers.
-That makes it a powerful research assistant.
+• Copilot is built into Microsoft Edge, so it's a more integrated, tailored way of searching for answers.

 ChatGPT